When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Unfairness of PCA for Collaborative Filtering (CF)

 \subsubsection{Mechanism 1: Unfairness for unpopular items.}

-The overall reconstruction error, $\|X - XP_r\|^2_F$ decreases as $r$ increases in a diminishing returns fashion: see the dashed grey line in Figure~\ref{fig:teaser}, Subfigure A. In fact, it can be shown that reconstruction error decreases by exactly $\sigma_r^2$ at rank $r$ compared to $r-1$, where $|\sigma_1| \geq \dots \geq |\sigma_d|$ are the ordered singular values of $X$ (see Theorem \ref{thm:diminishing-returns} in the Appendix).
+The overall reconstruction error, $\|X - XP_r\|^2_F$, decreases as $r$ increases in a diminishing returns fashion: see the dashed gray line in \cref{fig:teaser}, Subfigure A. In fact, it can be shown that the reconstruction error decreases by exactly $\sigma_r^2$ at rank $r$ compared to $r-1$, where $|\sigma_1| \geq \dots \geq |\sigma_m|$ are the ordered singular values of $X$ (see \cref{thm:diminishing-returns} in the Appendix).

 However, this pattern of diminishing returns does not occur at the individual item level.
-We define the \textit{normalized item error} for item $j$ as $\|X_{.j} - X P_{r, .j}\|^2_2 / W_j$, where $X_{.j}$ is the $j$'th column of $X$, $P_{r, .j}$ is the $j$'th column of $P_r$, and $W_j = \|X_{.j}\|_2^2$ is a normalizing factor.
-Subfigure A in Figure~\ref{fig:teaser} plots the normalized item error for six individual artists (items), which displays the large heterogeneity in how the errors decrease as a function of the rank.
+We define the \textit{normalized item error} for item $j$ as $\|X_{.j} - \hX_{.j}\|^2_2 / \|X_{.j}\|_2^2$, where $X_{.j}$ and $\hX_{.j}$ are the $j$'th columns of $X$ and $\hX$, respectively.
+Subfigure A in \cref{fig:teaser} plots the normalized item error for eight individual artists (items), displaying the large heterogeneity in how errors decrease as a function of rank.
 For each artist, the normalized error is initially 1 when the rank is $0$ since $P = 0$, and drops sharply after some threshold rank is reached, where this threshold varies greatly by the artist.
-Certain artist such as Jessica Simpson requires the rank to be over 200 before their normalized error decreases below 80\%.
+For instance, the artist Claudia Leitte requires the rank to be greater than $1000$ before their normalized error decreases below 20\%.

 In general, the leading components of PCA capture the artists who are popular.
-Subfigure B in Figure~\ref{fig:teaser} shows the relationship between artist popularity, where the popularity for artist $j$ is $\sum_{i=1}^n X_{ij}$ following row normalization, and the number of principal components needed to half the initial reconstruction error of $\| X_{.j} \|_2^2$.
-The Subfigure shows that leading principal components greatly reduce reconstruction error for popular artists.
-The top-$20\%$ most popular artists require $36$ components, on average, to half their error while the bottom $80\%$ requires $147$ of $316$ components.
+Let us define the popularity $p$ of item $j$ be the norm of $X_{.j}$, as shown in \cref{def:popularity}. \begin{definition} The popularity $p_j$ of item $j$ is $p_j = \|X_{.j}\|_2$. \end{definition} Subfigure B in \cref{fig:teaser} shows the relationship between artist popularity and the number of principal components needed to halve the initial reconstruction error of $\| X_{.j} \|_2^2$.
+The subfigure shows that leading principal components greatly reduce reconstruction errors for popular artists.
+The top-$10\%$ most popular artists require $78$ components, on average, to halve their error while the bottom $10\%$ requires $455$ of $1,529$ components.